We welcome you to be a part of history

 At Trethewey House Heritage Site, volunteers are the backbone of what we do.
 As a small local non-profit, we rely heavily on the support of the community to help with programming, special events, and museum operations.
 Volunteering at Trethewey House is flexible – volunteers can donate as little or as much time as they like and are welcome to try new positions as new opportunities arise, although certain positions require a more consistent commitment than others.

-To apply, please read the volunteer job descriptions below and complete the volunteer application form by clicking on the “Download Our Application” button.
+To apply, please read the volunteer job descriptions below and complete the volunteer application form.
 Please note that additional paperwork, along with an interview, will be required prior to volunteering on-site.
-Volunteer application forms are also available at the Trethewey House Heritage Site Office.
+Minors will be required to provide parent or guardian permission prior to volunteering.
+Application forms are also available at the Trethewey House Heritage Site Office.
 For more information, please email us at email@example.com or call us at 604-853-0313.

 how do i become a volunteer?